Make your company culture psychologically safe by offering proactive mental health support to everyone.

 HSE has a great workbook (PDF) that goes through each of these six areas in turn, with templates for employees and their managers to discuss, as well as a load of practical ideas on how to fight a toxic work culture and improve in each area.

-Leaders and managers need to model safe interpersonal risk-taking in order for employees to feel like they can do it too.
+Toxic company culture often filters from the top down, and leaders and managers are the only ones who can prevent that from happening.
+Instilling psychological safety in your team means you need to model safe interpersonal risk-taking in order for your employees to feel like they can do it too.

-Here are some examples of what safe interpersonal risk-taking looks like.
+When it comes to changing a toxic environment, there are things you can do to demonstrate safe interpersonal risk-taking to your team.
 Try setting leaders and managers a challenge to try out one of these new behaviours each week:

 👉 Saying 'I don't know' in front of other people